Learn what being a member does for you

 Common Questions and Answers

 Many people buy products from the people they like, therefore a salesperson should establish rapport with potential customers.
 You should establish areas of commonality and if you don’t know what you have in common, then you should ask questions about their criteria and be genuinely attentive to the prospective client.
-You should keep smiling and strive to be likeable by being confident, enthusiastic, prompt and respectful.
+Keep smiling and strive to be likeable.
+Be confident, enthusiastic, prompt and respectful.
 A sales person should never argue with customers.

 You should highlight the major benefits of using the product or service to the consumers.
 You should try to show how it is a good idea to buy the product e.g. by aligning with their personal goals and criteria and showing them how it is beneficial to buy the products from you.
 You should avoid trying to push for a sale, as it will make you look desperate.